QueenstarInfoSecurity/Data-Protection-and-Security-in-Business-Contract-/README.md

 ## **License & Disclaimer**
 This content is provided under the **MIT License**, allowing you to use, modify, and share it with proper attribution.
-### ** Disclaimer:**
-This project is provided **as is**, without any warranties or guarantees.
-The author assumes **no responsibility** for any issues, damages,or legal consequences arising from the use of this content.
-Users should consult legal professionals before implementing any contractual or security related clauses.